hjarraya/CassandraRestDemo/README.md

 CassandraRestDemo
 =================

-A Rest application to access Cassandra
+A Rest application to access Cassandra data store.